The Cult of Copy

 What does THAT guy (or gal) think about your current problem?
 What would THEY say you should do?
 What different emotions would they bring to the table?

-And learn to do a Donald Duck voice.
+And truth sometimes speaks in a Donald Duck voice.